jhintz24/alvin/README.md

 >*"Create an app with five screens.
 The first is a standard login screen with textfields for username and password"*

 is certainly more complex but still within the same domain.
 Of course coding UIs and coding complex logical behavior are two different beasts, but certainly simple logic could be explained to a computer through natural language.
 Telling the computer to
->*"Increase the top label by one everytime the user presses the button at the bottom"*
+>*"Increase the top label by one every time the user presses the button at the bottom"*

 is just about as simple as any UI descripton.
 Telling the computer to
 >*"Display a success popup whenever the program retreives new information from the Twitter API"*